CZ-NIC/knot-resolver/daemon/README.rst

 .. note:: On recent Linux supporting ``SO_REUSEPORT`` (since 3.9, backported to RHEL 2.6.32) it is also able to bind to the same endpoint and distribute the load between the forked processes.
 If your OS doesn't support it, use only one daemon process.

-Notice the absence of an interactive CLI.
 You can attach to the the consoles for each process, they are in ``rundir/tty/PID``.

 .. code-block:: bash

-	$ nc -U rundir/tty/3008 # or socat - UNIX-CONNECT:rundir/tty/3008
+	$ kresc tty/3008
 	> cache.count()
 	53

-The *direct output* of the CLI command is captured and sent over the socket, while also printed to the daemon standard outputs (for accountability).
-This gives you an immediate response on the outcome of your command.
 Error or debug logs aren't captured, but you can find them in the daemon standard outputs.

 This is also a way to enumerate and test running instances, the list of files in ``tty`` corresponds to the list of running processes, and you can test the process for liveliness by connecting to the UNIX socket.

 .. _daemon-supervised: